mayrop/sas-101/README.md

 ```

 **Where:**
+- **`libname`**: It's the instruction for letting SAS know that you're setting a library.
 - **`orion`**: This is just a variable name that will tell sas to point `orion` to a subdirectory inside `/courses/myinput`. `orion` does not actually mean anything, we can use any variable name as long as it complies with the rules below.
 - **`output`**: This is just a variable name that points to a folder that we can `write` from.
+- **`/courses/myinput`**: That's the physical location of the library.
+Click here if you don't know how to get this value?

 From a technical perspective, you don't need two different folders, but from a practical standpoint it's good to separate the folders where your read from and write to so you don't end up overwriting datasets.

 ## Rules for 'nicknames' (variable names) libraries
-* Needs to have between 1 and 8 chars.
+* It needs to have between 1 and 8 chars.
-* The variable name needs to begin with a letter or underscore.
+* It needs to begin with a letter or underscore.
-* It should only contain only letters, numbers, or underscores.
+* It should only contain letters, numbers, or underscores.

 ### Example of valid library names:
 * `orion`